Astronaut: Other terms

-human space flight safety" in order to qualify as an astronaut.
+human space flight safety" to qualify as an astronaut.
 This new definition excludes Bezos and Branson.

 Space travel milestones

 The first human in space was Soviet Yuri Gagarin, who was launched on 12 April 1961, aboard Vostok 1 and orbited around the Earth for 108 minutes.
 The first woman in space was Soviet Valentina Tereshkova, who launched on 16 June 1963, aboard Vostok 6 and orbited Earth for almost three days.

 Alan Shepard became the first American and second person in space on 5 May 1961, on a 15-minute sub-orbital flight aboard Freedom 7.
 The first American to orbit the Earth was John Glenn, aboard Friendship 7 on 20 February 1962.
 The first American woman in space was Sally Ride, during Space Shuttle Challenger's mission STS-7, on 18 June 1983.
 In 1992, Mae Jemison became the first African American woman to travel in space aboard STS-47.

 Cosmonaut Alexei Leonov was the first person to conduct an extravehicular activity (EVA), (commonly called a "spacewalk"), on 18 March 1965, on the Soviet Union's Voskhod 2 mission.
 This was followed two and a half months later by astronaut Ed White who made the first American EVA on NASA's Gemini 4 mission.

 The first crewed mission to orbit the Moon, Apollo 8, included American William Anders who was born in Hong Kong, making him the first Asian-born astronaut in 1968.

-The Soviet Union, through its Intercosmos program, allowed people from other "socialist" (i.e. Warsaw Pact and other Soviet-allied) countries to fly on its missions, with the notable exceptions of France and Austria participating in Soyuz TM-7 and Soyuz TM-13, respectively.
-An example is Czechoslovak Vladimír Remek, the first cosmonaut from a country other than the Soviet Union or the United States, who flew to space in 1978 on a Soyuz-U rocket.
-Rakesh Sharma became the first Indian citizen to travel to space.
-He was launched aboard Soyuz T-11, on 2 April 1984.
+The Soviet Union, through its Intercosmos program, allowed people from multiple other countries, mostly Soviet-allied but also including from France and Austria, to participate in Soyuz TM-7 and Soyuz TM-13, respectively.
+This made the Czechoslovak Vladimír Remek the first cosmonaut/astronaut from a country other than the Soviet Union or the United States to fly to space in 1978 on a Soyuz-U rocket.